 There is no magic cure!
 Typically, symptoms are worse in the first 2-3 days, and then ease over the next few days as the immune system clears the virus.
 An irritating cough may linger for up to 2-4 weeks after other symptoms have gone.
 Antibiotics do not kill viruses, so are of no use for common coughs and colds.

-Treatment aims to ease symptoms.
-Paracetamol can ease aches and pains, headaches, and fever.
+Paracetamol can ease aches and pains, headaches and fever.
 Ibuprofen is an alternative.
 Both are sold in pharmacies in liquid form for children.
 There are various brands - ask the pharmacist if you are unsure what is suitable.

 A popular treatment for a blocked nose in a baby is to put a few drops of salt water (saline) into the nose just before feeds.
 Some people feel that this helps to clear the nose to make feeding easier.
 There is little scientific evidence as to how well this works, but it may be worth a try if feeding is difficult.
 You can buy saline drops from pharmacies.

 Vapour rubs are another popular treatment.
-They can be applied to the chest and back (avoid application to the nostril area in small children, for safety reasons).
+They can be applied to the chest and back.
+Avoid application directly to the nostril area.
 Again, there is little scientific evidence as to how well they work.

 Inhaling steam can also help relieve congestion and coughing.
 The safest way to do this with children is to sit in the bathroom with a hot shower/hot taps running.

-Sucking menthol sweets can help ease sore throats in older children.
+Sucking menthol or other medicated sweets can help ease irritating coughs and sore throats in older children.

 What about cold and cough remedies?